GerritGeeraerts/markdown-cv/index_django.md

 `2009-2010` <span style="font-size:1.2em;">**Chief Employee IT**</span>, University Ghent
 - Managed IT infrastructure for textiles department and developed a workflow tool.
-- **Developing a workflow Tool**: Writing a user story and developing a workflow tool for sales, laborants, customers and administration department.
+- **Developing a workflow Tool**: Writing a user story and developing a workflow tool for sales, laborants, customers and administration department to streamline the workflow.
 - **IT Infrastructure Management**: IT infrastructure management and support together with the central IT department.
 - **Skills**: SQL, .NET, Windows Server, Network, Active Directory, HTML, CSS

 ## Other Skills